famior01/savior-clone/README.md

 ## 6. Zakat Payment System

-- [ ] Payment of Zakat, through debit card, credit card, and bank account
+- [-] Payment of Zakat, through debit card, credit card, and bank account

-## 7. focus on UI and some basice settings and clear_features

-- [ ] etc

 ## 8. Search Engine

-## 7. Messenger?
+## 7. Messenger --> no need now!

 - [ ] Direct message option with in the app